nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     - Test case: add homework d/25-12-2020 st/1900 et/2000 p/4
     Expected:  Since the highest priority is HIGH, the task is not added to the list, and an error message is shown.

+ 5. Add a task into the lists using add command with description, date, start and end times and priority and set a reminder.

+    - Test case: add homework d/25-12-2020 st/1900 et/2000 p/3 r/on
+    Expected: homework task should be added to the list with date set as 25-12-2020 and start time 19:00 and end time 20:00, with a HIGH priority and reminder set to "Yes".

+    -Test case: add homework d/25-12-2020 st/1900 et/2000 p/3 r/to
+    Expected: Since to is not a valid reminder command, the task is not added to the list, and an error message is shown.

+    -Test case: add homework d/25-12-2020 st/1900 et/2000 p/3 r/off
+    Expected: homework task should be added to the list with date set as 25-12-2020 and start time 19:00 and end time 20:00, with a HIGH priority and reminder set to "No".

 ### Deleting a task

 Prerequisites: Add some tasks to the list.
 List all tasks using the list command.